Section B: Monitoring and Review of Programmes and Modules

 Please see the review cycle diagram for details of the operation of the cycle for the review of taught programmes.

 Portfolio Review is the process of reviewing the modules offered by a Department (or other academic unit) and deciding which of them is viable to continue to run in the academic session after next.
-It is the first stage of the planning process, and feeds in to the approval of new programmes, decisions regarding staff and student recruitment, and other aspects of Faculty planning.
+It is the first stage of the planning process, and feeds in to the approval of new programmes, decisions regarding staff and student recruitment, and other aspects of planning.
 The process by which Portfolio Review is carried out was approved by Governing Body in April 2010.
-The procedure is co-ordinated by the QA team, and supported by Faculty offices.
+The procedure is co-ordinated by the QA team, and supported by Department offices.

 Portfolio Review is carried out at the very beginning of the academic year, at the same time as Annual Programme Review.
 Heads of Department receive a list of all the modules offered by their Department which in the previous session either (a) did not meet their quota of students (the quota agreed for 2009/10 was eight students) or (b) were on the books but did not run.
 The spreadsheet includes historical recruitment figures for modules which have been eligible for portfolio review previously, and comments made at that time by the Department, for information and updating.
 They are asked to put each of these modules into one of four categories for action in the coming year, and return the list to the QA team by the end of September.
-These actions are then considered and approved by Faculty Board in Term 1, and subsequently implemented by the relevant committees, so that the status of each module is clear in plenty of time for online module registration to open between Terms 2 and 3.
+These actions are then considered and approved in Term 1, and subsequently implemented by the relevant committees, so that the status of each module is clear in plenty of time for online module registration to open between Terms 2 and 3.